kmann3/SignalRProgressStatusExample/README.md

             endpoints.MapHub<ProgressHub>("/myhub"); // Add this line
         });
   ```
 - Now go to wwroot older and expand it.
-Right-click on lib and select "Add" and then select "Client-Side Library..." and type in "microsoft-signalr" using the provider "cdnjs".
-It will likely have some version info that goes along with it such as.. "microsoft-signalr@5.0.00-preview.2.20167.3" or something like that.
+Right-click on lib and select "Add" and then select "Client-Side Library..." and type in "microsoft-signalr" using the provider "unpkg".
+It will likely have some version info that goes along with it such as.. "@microsoft/signalr@latest" or something like that.
 We now open Pages/Shared/_Layout.cshtml and add a reference to this new package.
 The easiest way to do this is to open the _Layout.cshtml file and drag the wwwroot/lib/microsoft-signalr/signalr.js in it in the script section.
 - Now we open /Index.cshtml and add the following into it at the bottom:
 ```JavaScript
 @section Scripts {